-In connection with the Company's investments in residential mortgage loans, the Company engages asset managers to provide advisory, consultation, asset management and other services.
-The Company engaged Red Creek Asset Management LLC ("Asset Manager"), a related party of the Manager and direct subsidiary of Angelo Gordon, as the asset manager for certain of its residential mortgage loans.
+In connection with the Company's investments in residential mortgage loans, the Company engages asset managers to provide advisory, consultation, asset management, and other services.
+The Company engaged Red Creek Asset Management LLC (the "Asset Manager"), a related party of the Manager and direct subsidiary of Angelo Gordon, as the asset manager for certain of its residential mortgage loans.
 The Company pays the Asset Manager asset management fees which are assessed periodically and determined to be commercially reasonable by a third-party valuation firm.
-The below table details the fees paid by the Company to the Asset Manager during the three months ended March 31, 2023 and 2022 (in thousands).
+The below details the fees paid by the Company to the Asset Manager during the three and six months ended June 30, 2023 and 2022 (in thousands).